internetarchive/wayback-machine-webextension/README.md

 | -- | -- | -- | -- |

+## Provide Feedback

+If you have a GitHub account, please check the [list of existing issues](https://github.com/internetarchive/wayback-machine-webextension/issues) (bugs are tagged red), then create a **New issue** to file a Bug report or Feature request.
+We recommend that you test against the _Latest Build from Source_ (if able to) to see that any bugs discovered haven't already been fixed.

 ## Installing the Latest Build from Source

 First tap on the **Code** button, **Download ZIP**, unzip the file in a location where you can find on your computer, then follow the steps below for your browser.